 When the offending agent is known, its removal results in resolution of the cutaneous pseudolymphoma.
 Cases of cutaneous pseudolymphoma documented to occur as a result of infection should be appropriately treated.
 In idiopathic cases of cutaneous pseudolymphoma, treatment is not mandatory.
-Cures may be affected via surgical removal, cryosurgery, or local irradiation.
+Cures may be effected via surgical removal, cryosurgery, or local irradiation.
 Some reports have noted a response to topical or injected corticosteroids and topical immunomodulators such as tacrolimus.

 In cutaneous pseudolymphoma, simple excision of the involved site can be curative in some cases.